Predictability of subluminal and superluminal wave equations: Born-Infeld scalar in two dimensions

 \subsection{Higher dimensions}

-It is easy to see that this pathological behaviour in the subluminal case is not restricted to two spacetime dimensions.
+It is easy to see that the pathological behaviour in the subluminal case is not restricted to two spacetime dimensions.
 The Born-Infeld scalar field theory in $(d+1)$-dimensional Minkowski spacetime is defined by generalizing the action (\ref{BIaction}) to $d+1$ dimensions.
 The two dimensional theory can be obtained trivially from the $d+1$ dimensional theory by assuming that $\Phi$ does not depend on $d-1$ of the spatial coordinates.
 Hence our 2d solutions can be interpreted as solutions in $d+1$ dimensions with translational invariance in $d-1$ directions.
-Such solutions are unphysical because they do not decay at infinity.
+Such solutions do not decay at infinity.
 However, given initial data for such a solution, one could modify the data outside a ball of radius $R$ so that it becomes compactly supported.
 In the subluminal case, the resulting solution would be unchanged in the region inside the ingoing Minkowski lightcone emanating from the surface of this ball.
-Hence if $R$ is chosen large enough then the evolution of the solution inside the ball will behave as above for long enough to see the non-uniqueness discussed above.
-Therefore the subluminal Born-Infeld scalar in $d+1$ dimensions will not always admit a unique MGHD.
+Hence if $R$ is chosen large enough then the evolution of the solution inside the ball will behave as discussed above for long enough to see non-uniqueness of MGHDs.

-In the superluminal case, there does exist a unique MGHD: we will prove below that {\it any} superluminal equation always admits a unique MGHD.
+In the higher-dimensional superluminal case, there is a unique MGHD: we will prove below that {\it any} superluminal equation always admits a unique MGHD.